-A much more targeted approach would be the raise the Earned Income Tax Credit, which is targeted at workers with low wages.
+A much more targeted approach would be to raise the Earned Income Tax Credit, which is targeted at workers with low wages.
 It incentivizes work, doesn't destroy jobs and impacts those who need it most.

 Read Michael Strains column on the advantages of the EITC over a minimum wage hike here.